Oswego mayor tightens restrictions, issues travel ban

 Also impacted will be the large retail stores within the city such as Loew’s and Walmart.
 One-way aisles will be instituted and check-out precautions taken to ensure six-foot social distancing.

-A ban on public gatherings of any size for any reason are already banned under an earlier-issued executive order.
+Public gatherings of any size for any reason are banned under an earlier-issued executive order.

 City Hall has been gradually closing down and limiting its hours more and more over the past couple weeks, and today Mr. Barlow said City Hall will be completely closed.
 The mayor encouraged the public to contact city officials via email and to visit the city’s website at www.oswegony.org for more information and access to numerous forms.
 People may also call the City Hall Assistance Line at 315-343-4990.